nfrgosselin/design-system/docs/guides/publishing.md

    ```

 2. Make the necessary changes
+3. **Commit all changes** before proceeding with the release process
-3. Follow the regular release process
+4. Follow the regular release process
-4. After publication, merge the hotfix back to main
+5. After publication, merge the hotfix back to main

 ## Beta Releases

 For pre-release versions:

+1. Ensure all changes are committed
+2. Run:

 ```bash
 npm version prerelease --preid=beta